VA Loans: Rates, Eligibility Requirements And More

-VA loans are a great benefit for eligible service members, veterans and their surviving spouses.
+A VA loan is a top benefit of military service for eligible veterans, service members and qualifying surviving spouses.
 It allows you to qualify for a low-cost mortgage when you’re looking to purchase or refinance, even if your credit isn’t perfect.

 If you currently serve in the military or are a veteran, you’re potentially eligible for a VA loan.
-Here’s what you need to know about these special government-backed loans.
+This article will explain what you need to know about these special government-backed loans, including rates, qualification requirements and benefits.
+If you are a disabled veteran, VA loans come with additional benefits, so be sure to read on.

 What Is A VA Loan?